JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::bashrc::set()

-set ~/.bashrc and ~/.profile for vstacklet
+Set ~/.bashrc and ~/.profile for vstacklet.

 *function has no options*